The Mary Hamilton Papers : Incomplete letter from Mary Glover to Mary Hamilton

 The Mary Hamilton Papers

-<p style='text-align: justify;'>Letter from Mary Glover to Mary Hamilton, wishing her a happy birthday.
+<p style='text-align: justify;'>Incomplete letter from Mary Glover to Mary Hamilton, wishing her a happy birthday.
 Glover also writes with news of the proposed publication of her father's works.
-Dr Warton had expressed surprise that Lord Palmerston had heard that he was consulted over the publication of the manuscripts and that he seemed 'hurt' that this was known.
-Before he left he promised to go to the bookseller, Mr Cadell to talk to him about the works.
-Glover later received a letter from Anna Maria [Clarke] who thought that Dr Warton was displeased with her and that he did not want to write a biography of her father.
-That 'as his brother was poet Laureate & he had sons in the church that it might be disadvantage to him & his family, as the King must have seen the paragraphs in the papers'.
-Clarke writes that she thinks that Glover should 'release' him from this task and Glover did so by letter.
-She continues that she is now anxious as she has not received a response from her letter.
-The letter is incomplete.</p><p style='text-align: justify;'>Original reference No. 14.</p>
+Dr Warton had expressed surprise that Lord Palmerston had heard that he was consulted over the publication of the manuscripts, and he seemed 'hurt' that this was known.
+Before he left he promised to go to the bookseller, Mr Cadell, to talk to him about the works.
+Glover later received a letter from Anna Maria [Clarke], who thought that Dr Warton was displeased with her and did not want to write a biography of her father; that 'as his brother was poet Laureat[e] & he had sons in the church that it might be of disadvantage to him & his family, as the King must have seen the paragraphs in the papers' shortly after her father's death.
+On Clarke's suggestion, they wrote a letter releasing Warton from his promise.
+She continues that she is now anxious, as she has not heard back from him.</p><p style='text-align: justify;'>Original reference No. 14.</p>

 Want to know more?